Sacramento Valley: Agriculture

 Citrus and nut orchards and cattle ranches are common to both halves of the Central Valley.
 The Sacramento Valley's agricultural industry also resembles that of the San Joaquin Valley to the south.
 Nuts, such as almonds and walnuts, are of greater importance north of the Delta, and rice, nonviable in the drier San Joaquin Valley, is a major crop.
+While the region is wetter, soils are somewhat poorer in the Sacramento Valley; this means some crops, particularly vegetables, are less profitable compared to the San Joaquin Valley.
+The Sacramento Valley is also not as extensively cultivated; there are many more smallholdings and more uncultivated arable land compared to south of the Delta.

 The town of Corning produces olives for oil extraction and for consumption as fruit.
 The Sunsweet Growers Incorporated headquarters are in Yuba City.
 The valley controls more than two-thirds of the worldwide prune market through the over 400 growers in California.